Skip to content

 Consider:

-• Annotation type - Use continuous colormaps for numeric values, categorical for discrete groups
+• Feature type - Use continuous colormaps for numeric values, categorical for discrete groups

 • Accessibility - Viridis and Cividis work better for color blindness